 “It seems to me that a man like our St. Anthony, with his self-inflicted mortification of the flesh, would be most crushingly tempted by sexual desires and, more particularly, the vision of woman in all her voluptuous aspects.”

 “It is this phase which I have tried to depict in my painting.
 St. Anthony, alone in the desert, struggles against his visions; half-formed, moving in indolent suggestion, colored with the beautiful colors of sex, his desires take shape even in the folds of his own wind-tossed robes.”

-– from Dorothea Tanning's, “Statement” from the Bel Ami International Art Competition exhibition brochure, p.
+– from Dorothea Tanning’s Statement from the Bel Ami International Art Competition exhibition brochure, p.
 28.

-In 1946, Dorothea Tanning entered this painting in the Bel Ami International Art Competition, along side submissions by eleven other surrealists including Leonora Carrington, Salvador Dalí, and Max Ernst.
-While her husband Ernst won the competition, Tanning's insight into the character of Saint Anthony breathes new life into a centuries-old theme in art history.
+In 1946, Dorothea Tanning entered this painting in the Bel Ami International Art Competition, with submissions by eleven other surrealists including Leonora Carrington, Salvador Dalí, and Max Ernst.
+While her husband Ernst won the competition, Tanning’s insight into the character of Saint Anthony breathes new life into a centuries-old theme in art history.

 Reed Enger, "The Temptation of St. Anthony," in Obelisk Art History, Published March 19, 2019; last modified October 11, 2022, http://www.arthistoryproject.com/artists/dorothea-tanning/the-temptation-of-st-anthony/.